vowstar/k210-linux-nommu/linux-kernel/Documentation/driver-api/gpio/driver.rst

   the irqchip can initialize.
 E.g. .dev and .can_sleep shall be set up properly.

-- Nominally set all handlers to handle_bad_irq() in the setup call and pass handle_bad_irq() as flow handler parameter in gpiochip_irqchip_add() if it is expected for GPIO driver that irqchip .set_type() callback will be called before using/enabling each GPIO IRQ.
-Then set the handler to handle_level_irq() and/or handle_edge_irq() in the irqchip .set_type() callback depending on what your controller supports and what is requested by the consumer.
+- Nominally set gpio_irq_chip.handler to handle_bad_irq.
+Then, if your irqchip is cascaded, set the handler to handle_level_irq() and/or handle_edge_irq()
+  in the irqchip .set_type() callback depending on what your controller supports and what is requested by the consumer.

 Locking IRQ usage